AzyCrw4282/hear-data/README.md

 For configuration and sound integration, I have used the following project from [here](https://github.com/datavized/twotone)

--- The configurations for this project (such as: eslint, packages, babel, webpack, etc.) have been inherited from a similar project to speed up developmenet.
+--The configurations for this project (such as: eslint, packages, babel, webpack, etc.) have been inherited from a similar project to speed up developmenet.

 --The 'engine/` dir is an external directory that handles encoding and processing in this project.

+### Links

+--The project on Github: https://github.com/AzyCrw4282/hear-data

 --The active Trello profile: https://trello.com/b/eZObcmYb/project-plans